 One of the most important safeguards for the ruling class was the weakness of independent working-class politics.
 In the 1874 election, the first trade unionists were elected to Parliament — two of them, as Liberals.
 Ten trade union candidates standing against both major parties were defeated.

 As Labour leader Ramsay McDonald later wrote: “We didn’t leave the Liberals.
 They kicked us out and slammed the door in our faces.”
+However, this was only one factor.
+The number of Lib-Lab MPs did actually grow further, reaching perhaps thirty in 1906.
+What really shifted labour movement politics was a movement from below.

 Engels pointed out the increasing absurdity of failing to stand independent candidates now that a large and growing number of workers were enfranchised.
 Many labour movement activists also noted, and took inspiration from, the presence (after 1874) of Irish nationalist parties in the House of Commons, holding a large block of seats independently of the two British capitalist parties and dragging concessions from them.

 The 1880s saw the enfranchisement of a majority of male workers and then the rise of strikes and mass trade unionism (“New Unionism”) among “unskilled” workers.
 The new unions were less tied to the old Liberal-only strategy and more open to the idea of labour representation.
-The socialist movement also revived, a bit earlier in the 1880s: its activists played key roles in New Unionism.
+The socialist movement also revived, a bit earlier in the 1880s: in fact its activists played key roles in New Unionism.

 It took many years of agitation by the socialists for the cause of independent workers' representation to reach a tipping point.
 A counter-attack by the ruling class, Liberal as well as Tory, against the new unions and the working class in the 1890s also played a role.
+More and more trade union activists came to believe that strong and militant unions were essential, but not enough.

 Socialist groups of various sorts were the pioneers, pulling along the unions (and at first only a minority of them) with them.